 As a member of AIM the Company is not obliged to comply with the provisions of the Directors’ Remuneration Report Regulations 2002.
 However, as part of its commitment to best practice, the Company adheres to the principles of good governance when deciding remuneration strategy and has delegated responsibility for remuneration policy to the Remuneration Committee.

 The Remuneration Committee meets at least once a year, and its broad responsibility is to ensure the remuneration packages of the executive directors and senior management are competitive and designed to attract, retain and motivate individuals of high quality.
-The Remuneration Committee is made up of the three non-executive directors, and is chaired by John Paterson.
+The Remuneration Committee is made up of the non-executive directors, and is chaired by John Paterson.

 The policy of the Group on directors’ remuneration is to provide competitive packages that reward Group and individual performance.
 Remuneration packages comprise a basic salary, an annual performance-related bonus, pension contributions and other benefits.
 Where appropriate, participation in share incentive plans is also offered.